 Do not mail payments after February 21, as we may not receive them before the competition.
 You must either pay online or at the event after February 21.

 Payment must be submitted online or postmarked by February 14 to avoid a late fee.
 Pay by January The following table summarizes the fees and deadlines:

 |Non-student Unlimited Entries||$30.00||$35.00||$50.00|

 |Student Single Nightclub Entry||$5.00||$5.00||$10.00|

 Each individual competitor must pay an entry fee to compete.
 An unlimited entry payment allows a competitor to enter as many events as they are qualified for (as determined by the level rules) with as many paid partners as they wish.
 A single nightclub payment allows a competitor to enter a single nightclub event with another paid partner.

 Spectator admission to the competition is $7.00 in advance or $10.00 at the door for general admission.
+VIP Seating is available for $10 in advance or $15 at the door.
 Spectator admission is free for students with a valid Cal Poly ID.